 Music therapy internship opportunities are offered only at the Children’s Medical Center Dallas campus with start dates in January and June of every year.

-Click here for a music therapy internship information packet.
+Click here for more information about the music therapy internship for a music therapy internship information packet.

 To be considered for a music therapy internship at Children’s Health, the candidate will be required to meet the following criteria.

 - Enrollment in a university music therapy program accredited by the American Music Therapy Association